cat101/CasaC-Wiki/en/index.md

 ## Overall system design

 Building the system from scratch was a significant challenge given the scale of the project.
-The “bill of materials” based on the house blueprints and family expectations included:
+The “initial specs” based on the house blueprints and family expectations included:

-- 40 Wall switches to turn lights on/off
-- 45 Light channels to control 136 lamps
+- 40 Wall switches to turn lights on/off (i.e. over 45 Light channels to control 136 lamps!)
 - 2 Garage doors and 2 doors with an electric lock
 - 2 Mechanized awnings that had to follow the sun on summer to keep the living room cool
 - 55 sensors (doors switches, PIR sensors, water flood, pool alarm)